 Provide Clang/LLVM diagnostic and reporting capabilities and offer various LLVM-based utilities to make your development work more efficient.

-Offer new monthly licenses per the virtual process core (VPC) charge unit.
+Offer new monthly licenses per the virtual process core charge unit.
 Enable license of IBM Open XL compilers on virtual servers per the needed capacities when you transition to hybrid cloud.

-Come with superior IBM service and support.
+Comes with superior IBM service and support.

-Fully incorporates the Clang and LLVM compiler infrastructure for C/C++.
+Incorporates the Clang and LLVM compiler infrastructure for C/C++.
 Enables you to enjoy modern C/C++ language features and common LLVM optimization features such as LLVM diagnostic and reporting capabilities.

 Provides program optimization during linking.
 Enables you to take advantage of intermodular optimizations without making any significant changes to the makefiles or build system.